pvgenuchten/odk-form-for-soil-surveys/README.md

 ## Manuals

-The vaious [manuals](./docs) describe how to use the tooling for data scientists, field surveyers and administrators.
+The various [manuals](./docs) describe how to use the tooling for data scientists, field surveyers and administrators.

 ## Configuration

 The Form configuration is in the Excel format.
-The latest release is available [here](./releases.)
+The latest release is available [here](../../releases).

+## Codelists

+The repository is also used to maintain a number of [codelists](./codelists), which are derived from [World Reference Base - Fieldguide](https://github.com/iuss-wrb/wrb) and are used in the forms.

 ## Contribute

 The tool is managed as an Open Source Software project, managed by [ISRIC - World Soil Information](https://isric.org).
-We welcome your ideas and contributions via [issues](./issues).
+We welcome your ideas and contributions via [issues](../../issues).